-MFDS authorizes foreign laboratories to conduct inspection and testing and to issue the necessary certifications.
+MFDS authorizes foreign laboratories the ability to conduct inspection and testing and to issue some types of certifications.
 This enhances the efficiency of conducting inspection of imported foods and reduces the likelihood of rejection.
 There are currently four accredited U.S. laboratories - Oregon Department of Agriculture (ODA), OMIC, Genetic ID, and Eurofins.

-For GMO testing, since January 1, 2012, MFDS only accepts GMO test certificates from MFDSaccredited laboratories.
-To date, three foreign laboratories, which are all US laboratories; OMIC USA, Food Chain ID Testing (formerly known as Genetic ID), and Eurofins have been accredited for GMO qualitative testing.
+For GMO testing, MFDS only accepts test certificates issued from MFDS-accredited laboratories.
+To date, three U.S. laboratories; OMIC USA, Food Chain ID Testing (formerly known as Genetic ID), and Eurofins are accredited for GMO qualitative testing.